 \subsection{Intensity Distribution Rendering}

-An intensity distribution rendering network is used to render the warped structures with targeted intensity distribution.
-As shown in Fig. \ref{rendering}, it is a paired image-to-image translation network, including a ``U-Net-like"\cite{ronneberger2015u} structure for translation mapping, a discriminator for adversarial training and a feature alignment mechanism for loss computation.
-Mathematically, we compute the losses $\mathcal{L}_{adv}$, $\mathcal{L}_1$ and $\mathcal{L}_s$ for the three components as follows:
+An intensity distribution rendering network is used to render the warped structures with the targeted intensity distribution.
+As shown in Fig.~\ref{rendering}, it is a paired image-to-image translation network, including a "U-Net-like"\cite{ronneberger2015u} structure for translation mapping, a discriminator for adversarial training, and a feature alignment mechanism for loss computation.
+Mathematically, the losses $\mathcal{L}_{adv}$, $\mathcal{L}_1$ and $\mathcal{L}_s$ corresponding to the three components are denoted as: